frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-Pixelbook-Linux-Setup.md

 GRUB_CMDLINE_LINUX
 ```

-The chrx chroot example config looks like this:
+The chrx chroot example config, which is only APPENDED to existing config, looks like this:

 ```